remcodex/router/README.md

 # RCE Router

 Remote code execution router/load balancer - Checks which [RCE Server](https://github.com/remcodex/server) has the lowest connections and sends the client request to it.

+## Notice 🔊

+This project is currently receiving massive updates, which may include code refactoring, namespace change, and many other stuffs that may cause the code to brake or not work entirely.<br/>
+**This project is not ready!!!**

 ## Installation

 ```bash
 composer require remcodex/router
 ```

 ## Usage

 ```php
 use Remcodex\Router\RemoteServer;
 use Remcodex\Router\Server;